zozzlethena/docs/pages/security.md

 March 2022.
 Since its release in February on Fantom network, no security incidents related to Solidly smart contracts were reported.

-Velocimeter smart contracts can be found on Arbiscan at the links above.

 <Callout emoji="⚠️">
   Before moving forward, we'd like to remind to our users that